moira-alert/doc/source/user_guide/selfstate.rst

 * Something breaks down.
 It can be Graphite-Relay, connection to Redis DB or crashed Moira-Filter docker container.

-* Self State send alarm message to administrator with issue discription.
+* Self State send alarm message to administrator with issue discription and switch own state to ``WARN``

   *Here is an example of message*: